dputhier/katacoda-scenarios/unix-dp/session04/intro.md

 Welcome!

-During this course, you will discover files and folders organization in Unix and learn some new Bash commands.
+During this course, you will discover how to redirect the result of a command to a file.

 The left panel contains explanations and guides to run Unix commands.
 Use the right panel to type command examples and experiment as you wish.